2017 Firecracker Baseball Showcase Tournament

 Bridgewater State University: Alex Richardson

-We are so happy to have Alex back for his second year of site supervising.
-As a coach of this amazing young man, we are proud to have him on the adminstrative staff as a current college player.
-Alex played baseball, basketball, football, and track at Bishop Feehan High School from 2012 and graduating in 2015.
-He was a member of the 2012 Massachusetts D3 State Championship Football team at Gillette Stadium.
-Alex was named a 3x EAC All-Conference All Star for baseball in 2013, 2014 and 2015.
-Alex went on a mission trip to the Dominican Republic with the Boston Red Sox Luendos Suenos program and helped with youth camps, while playing baseball at the Boston Red Sox's Dominician Republic Academy.
-Alex is currently a member of the NE-10's D2 Assumption College Baseball program, led by Coach Mike Rocco.
-In 2016, his freshmen year he started 41 games as an outfielder and committed 0 errors while playing right field for the Greyhounds.
-Alex was given the great honor of being name NE-10's Rookie of the Week for March 14-20th 2016.
-Alex will be the site supervisor for all the tournament players, coaches and families at his home school of Assumption College for pool play of the 19U Division during this summer's Firecracker Baseball Showcase Tournament while also help out at the College Showcase Day at the University of Rhode Island.
+Alex played baseball, basketball, football and track when attending high school at Bishop Feehan from 2012 - 2015.
+He was a member fo the 2012 Massachusetts D3 State Championship Football team which was played in Gillette Stadium.
+Alex was named a 3x EAC All-Conference All Start for baseball in 2013, 2014 & 2015.
+Alex went on a mission trip to the Dominican Republic with the Boston Red Sox Luendos Suenos program and helped with youth camps and played in the Boston Red Sox Dominican Republic Academy.
+Alex is currently a member of the NE-10's D2 Assumption College baseball program, led by Coach Mike Rocco.
+In 2016, his freshmen year, he started 41 games as an outfielder while committing zero errors.
+Alex was given the honor of being named NE-10's Rookie of the Week for March 14-20, 2016.

 Stonehill College: Evan Dean